raghur/easyblogger/README.md

 ### Create a new blog post

-Note: Blogger API v3 does not allow creating posts as drafts.
-Please ask/crib about this - I'll add that capability once it becomes available.
+Note: Blogger API v3 does not support/expose API for creating posts as drafts.
+Please ask for this feature on Google's blogger dev group - I'll add that capability once it becomes available.

 ~~~bash
 # create a post from stdin with title and labels